ziyasal-archive/atlas/README.md

 # atlas
-couple of problems and solutions in java
+couple of small problems and solutions in java